 This perfectly aligns with the above mistake for many new teachers.
 If you’ve written down your expectations for classroom procedures, then you’ll know exactly what you expect of students every single time.
 You shouldn’t allow one student to get up and sharpen pencils in the middle of class, but not another.
-Or, allow one to jump and run to the door when a visitor knocks if you’ve instructed your students that only the teacher opens the door for guests.
+Don’t allow one to jump and run to the door when a visitor knocks if you’ve instructed your students that only the teacher opens the door for guests.
 Consistency is key.

-Hence, it’s so important to address undesired behaviors immediately.
+In fact, it’s important to address undesired behaviors immediately.
 Don’t let it go on and on until you just can’t take it anymore and then you get super frustrated with everyone and snap.
 In order to stop these behaviors, there also has to be consistency in correcting them without showing emotion.
 To do this, state your expectation and reteach the desired behavior.
 When students are not meeting the expectation, model and practice the expected behaviors.
 Yes, the correct behaviors need to be re-taught whenever the undesired behaviors happen.
 In the beginning this needs to happen Every.
 Single.
 Time.

-Thus, the misbehavior will be nipped in the bud, you have made a big mistake.
-If you don’t do this, then undesired, annoying, or otherwise bad behaviors are going to plague your entire year and make it miserable for you and your students.
-If you are consistent with your classroom management and behavior expectations, your classroom will practically run itself.
+In short, if you fail to nip the misbehavior in the bud, you have made a big mistake.
+If you don’t address it, then the annoying, undesired, or otherwise bad behaviors are going to plague your entire year.
+Truly, it will make it miserable for everyone, not just you.
+On the other hand, if you are consistent with classroom management and behavior expectations, your classroom will practically run itself.
 There will come a time for planned ignoring, but that is an entirely different concept and strategy for behavior management.

 3. Missing Out on Classroom Design